rockettheme/docs/Docs/grav/themes/supra/atom_singlepagenav.md

 ![](assets/spn3.jpg)

-And I've set all the Pages for the menu to external_url as shown (via default.md):
+And I've set all the Pages for the menu to **external_url** as shown (via default.md):

 ![](assets/spn4.jpg)

+Try to ensure that the menu items associated with the sections on the page are in the correct order (sections from top to bottom correspond with menu items left to right), otherwise unwanted results may occur.

+Once everything is set up accordingly, you should see the menu function as shown from the GIF at the beginning of this doc.

 Filter Class
 ---------